Browse Taylor, Theroux, Thurber, Twain, and more

 [Miscellaneous] Teiser, Ruth.
 Lawton Kennedy, Printer.
 San Francisco, The Book Club of California, 1988, first edition, dust jacket.
 Hardcover.
 Foreword by James D. Hart, photogravure frontispiece portrait and 12 color reproductions of his work, printed on acid-free paper, one of 450 copies, prospectus laid in.
 As new, unread.
 JD406

-[Armed Services Editions] Tennyson, Alfred, Lord.
-The Charge of the Light Brigade And Other Poems.
+[Armed Services Editions] Terhune, Albert Payson.
+Lad: A Dog.
 NY, Armed Services Editions, n.d.
-(1945), first edition, wrappers.
+(1945), first edition thus, wrappers.
 Softcover.
-No. 658 in this important series, a paperback original, poems selected and with an introduction by Louis Untermeyer, issued by the Council on Books in Wartime, designed to fit the pocket of a World War II American GI.
-Very good.
-JD32329
+No. 714 in this important series, a classic dog story, illustrated by Robert L. Dickey, issued by the Council on Books in Wartime, designed to fit the pocket of a World War II American GI.
+Spine fade, else very good.
+JD36854

 $25.00